-2. Pupils with a sibling\ continuing at the school at the time of admissions of the child.
+2. Children with a sibling continuing at the school at the time of admission of the child.

-3. Pupils of qualified teaching staff where the member of staff has been employed at the school for two or more years, at the time at which the application for admission to the school is made and/or when a member of staff is recruited to fill a vacant post at the school for which there was a demonstratable skill shortage.
+3. Children of qualified teaching staff where the member of staff has been employed at the school for two or more years, at the time at which the application for admission to the school is made, and/or when a member of staff is recruited to fill a vacant post at the school for which there was a demonstrable skills shortage.

-- 4. Pupils who live\\ closest to the preferred school within the defined area. - 5.
-Other pupils.
+- 4. Children who live closest to the preferred school within the defined area. - 5.
+Other children.

-Please note: The urban area within which criterion iv operates is defined by the A45 to the West, the B526 Newport Pagnell Road to the North, Wooldale Road to the South and the extent of the Wootton Fields development to the East and South East. (including the properties leading off from Lady Hollow Drive) In addition, the extent of the development known as St Georges Fields.
+Please note: The defined area is the A45 to the West, the B526 Newport Pagnell Road to the North, Wooldale Road to the South and the extent of the Wootton Fields development to the East and South East including those properties leading from Lady Hollow Drive.
+Additionally the defined area will include the properties within the extent of the St Georges Fields development, Pagnell Court and those houses to the West and East of Landimore Road within the development defined as Landimore Park bounded by Gowerton Road to the North and the B526 to the South.
+A map is provided to demonstrate the linked area